Next Generation Air Transportation System: New entrants

-The demand for access to airspace by unmanned aircraft systems (UAS) and commercial spacecraft is evolving, and the FAA must accommodate changing needs.
-The FAA is pursuing ways to safely and efficiently integrate these new entrants into the National Airspace System (NAS) with minimal effect on other NAS users.
-This effort involves determining the required automation support, as well as the communications, navigation, and surveillance capabilities that account for the unique performance characteristics of UAS and spacecraft.
+The FAA is pursuing ways to safely and efficiently integrate drones, advanced air mobility aircraft, commercial spacecraft, and other future aircraft into the National Airspace System (NAS) with minimal effect on other NAS users.
+This effort involves determining the required automation support and security, as well as the communications, navigation, and surveillance capabilities that account for the unique performance characteristics of non-traditional aircraft.
 NextGen technologies are expected to facilitate this integration.

-Environmental impacts
+Environmental effects

-Communities around airports are concerned about increased environmental problems, particularly noise.
-Nextgen's Performance Based Navigation (PBN) has created a "rail" or concentrated path of flights in cities across the United States.
-The new paths often reduce the number of people exposed to noise, but those who get noise receive it far more consistently.
-The impact of noise on health, well-being, and economic output are well-documented.
-Excessive exposure to noise can lead to learning difficulties in children, decreased cardiovascular health, and quality of life.
+Communities around airports are concerned about noise.
+Performance Based Navigation (PBN) has created a concentrated path of flights in cities across the United States.
+The new paths often reduce the number of people exposed to noise, but those who experience noise hear it far more consistently.
+The effects of noise on health, well-being, and economic output are well-documented.
+Excessive exposure to noise can lead to learning difficulties in children, decreased cardiovascular health, and degraded quality of life.

 Congress set up a coalition to study the noise issues.
 A Government Accountability Office report on environmental impacts at airports indicated that the changes in flight paths from NextGen would affect some communities that were previously unaffected or minimally affected by aircraft noise and expose them to increased noise levels.
-These levels could trigger the need for environmental reviews, as well as raise community concerns.
-The report found that addressing environmental impacts can delay the implementation of operational changes, and indicated that a systematic approach to addressing these impacts and the resulting community concerns may help reduce such delays.
+These levels could trigger the need for environmental reviews as well as raise community concerns.
+The report found that addressing environmental effects can delay the implementation of operational changes, and indicated that a systematic way of dealing with these effects and the resulting community concerns may help reduce such delays.

-Regarding noise, the FAA has renewed its focus to provide information to the community and solicit aviation user and citizen input when developing procedures.
+Regarding noise, the FAA renewed its focus to inform the community and solicit aviation user and citizen input when developing navigation procedures.
 The FAA has traditionally followed the National Environmental Policy Act (NEPA) process when designing and implementing procedures.
-However, in recent years, more community involvement is necessary, especially when flight paths are being changed due to new PBN procedures.
-The FAA claims to have increased its public engagement to educate communities about how the agency develops procedures and measures noise, and to listen to residents' concerns.
+However, more community involvement has been necessary, especially when flight paths are changed due to new PBN procedures.
+The FAA said it increased its public engagement to educate communities about how the agency develops procedures and measures noise and listened to residents' concerns.
 The FAA also works with airports, airlines, and community officials to determine how the agency can best balance the FAA's pursuit of safer, more efficient flight paths with the needs of nearby communities.